Fighting the U-boats

 U Class

 The U class were originally developed as unarmed training boats to replace the WW1 H-class.
 They were fitted with torpedo tubes to allow them to be used operationally.
 Small and manoeuvrable (630 tons) they were well suited to the confined waters of the North Sea and Mediterranean.
 They were succeeded replaced by the very similar but partially welded V class.
 Cheap, reliable and quickly produced, these were the workhorses of the wartime Submarine Service.
+See more on the U class - including all boats.

 S class

 The S class was the new medium sized patrol submarine, designed with the proposed international restriction of 600 tons displacement in mind.
 Intended for use in North European or Mediterranean waters, they were highly manoeuvrable and fast diving with a heavy armament of torpedoes.
 This allowed large salvoes to be fired from long range in an effort to counter the improved A/S techniques.
 This proved to be a very successful design that was put back into production during the war, 62 boats of this class being built.
 Some boats were partially welded and the later ones fully welded construction, improving the strength of the pressure hull and consequently increasing their diving depth.
+See more on the S class - including all boats.

-Minority classes:
+Minority classes

 Return to the Royal Navy page